joemaidman/bloc/README.md

 ![Logo](https://github.com/joemaidman/bloc/blob/master/screenshots/logo.png)
 Bloc is a full stack, isometric, multiplayer building game inspired by lego and Minecraft.

 It is a full stack javascript app built with Node.js and Socket-io.

-The game is live at https://bloc-game.herokuapp.com.
+The game is live and can be played at https://bloc-game.herokuapp.com

 # User stories